rfongls/HCAT-CODESET-APP/README.md

 python codeset_ui_app/app.py
 ```

+On Windows, a convenience script `run-ui.bat` is included at the project root.
+Double‑clicking it starts the Flask server and opens your default browser to the app.

 The development server runs with the Flask reloader disabled to avoid an
 initial connection reset when loading workbooks.
 You can also run
 `utils/dependency_setup.py` to install the packages individually when network